adno/tubelex/README.md

 The project consists mainly of:

 - [tubelex.py](tubelex.py): a script to create the word list,
-- [tubelex-ja.tsv.xz](results/tubelex-ja.tsv.xz): the word list (not normalized),
+- [tubelex-ja.tsv.xz](results/tubelex-ja.tsv.xz): the word list (Unidic Lite, not normalized),
-- [tubelex-ja-lower.tsv.xz](results/tubelex-ja-lower.tsv.xz): normalized version of the word list (alphabet is normalized to lower case and half-width).
+- [tubelex-ja-lower.tsv.xz](results/tubelex-ja-lower.tsv.xz): normalized version of the word list above.
+- [tubelex-ja-310.tsv.xz](results/tubelex-ja-310.tsv.xz): the word list (Unidic 3.1.0, not normalized),
+- [tubelex-ja-310-lower.tsv.xz](results/tubelex-ja-310-lower.tsv.xz): normalized version of the word list above.

-The words are segmented with MeCab using Unidic 3.1.0.
-Words that contain decimal digits (except kanji characters for numbers) and words that start or end with a non-word character (e.g. punctuation) are ignored.
+The word list has four versions differing in segmentation and normalization.
+Words are segmented with MeCab using [Unidic Lite](https://github.com/polm/unidic-lite), or alternatively with Unidic 3.1.0.
+Words that contain decimal digits (except kanji characters for numbers) and words that start or end with a non-word character (e.g. punctuation) are ignored in both cases.

+Note that Unidic Lite is often used for Japanese segmentation in Python due to its ease of installation (see  [Fugashi](https://pypi.org/project/fugashi/) for more info).
+Unidic Lite is also used for tokenization of [a commonly used Japanese BERT model](https://huggingface.co/cl-tohoku/bert-base-japanese-v2).
+That said, Unidic 3.1.0 is of course larger and more up to date.

 In the raw version, letters may be upper- or lower-case, full-width or ordinary, i.e. half-width.
-In the normalized version, letters are lower-case and half-width.
+In the normalized version, letters are lower-case and half-width (after segmentation).
 This concerns not only the letters A-Z but also accented characters and letters of any cased alphabet (e.g. Ω is normalized to ω).

 For each word, we count:
 - number of occurrences,